moggieuk/ERCF-Software-V3/README.md

 ## Full set of ERCF Commands:
+  *Note that some of these commands have been enhanced from the original*

   | Commmand | Description | Parameters |
   | -------- | ----------- | ---------- |
   | TODO | TODO | TODO |